Chion-in Temple in Kyoto

 Seishi-do hall - The hall is an important cultural property and the oldest building of the temple complex.
 It was reconstructed in 1530 (Muromachi era) and can be found in the upper part of the temple grounds.

-Haiden (worship hall) - Haiden hall was built during the Edo period in 1710.
+Haiden (worship hall) - Haiden Hall was built during the Edo period (1603 - 1868) in 1710.

-1. Wasuregasa (a forgotten umbrella) - You will find the leftover of this umbrella infront of the Mieido hall.
+1. Wasuregasa (a forgotten umbrella) - You will find the leftover of this umbrella in front of the Mieido hall.
 There are two legends about the origin of the umbrella.
 A master carpenter with the name Hidari Jingoro forgot it there or a white fox gave it as a reward.
 He had to leave this location, once the construction of Mieido started, but the monk promised him to build a new shelter and he did.

-2. Uguisu-bari no Roka (unique hallway) - Mieido Hall, Shue-do (assembly hall) and Kohojo are connected by these corridors.
+2. Uguisu-bari no Roka (unique hallway) - Mieido Hall, Shue-do (assembly hall), and Kohojo are connected by these corridors.
 These wooden corridors were used as an alarm system.
 When you walk on them they make a sound similar to a nightingale.

 4. Sanpo Shomen Mamuki-no-Neko (picture of a cat) - You will find this painting at the Japanese cedar door within the Ohojo building.
-It doesn’t matter from which angle you look at the picture, but it always seems that the cat is starring in your direction.
+It doesn’t matter from which angle you look at the picture, but it always seems that the cat is staring in your direction.

-5. Uryuseki (a big stone) - Many legends are related to this stone, which is located right infront of the Kuro-mon (gate).
+5. Uryuseki (a big stone) - Many legends are related to this stone, which is located right in front of the Kuro-mon (gate).
 The stone is guarded by a fence.

-7. Shiraki-no-hitsugi (plainwood coffin) - On the upper floor of the San-mon Gate are the coffins of the architects (Kinuemon and his wife) located.
+7. Shiraki-no-hitsugi (plain wood coffin) - On the upper floor of the San-mon Gate are the coffins of the architects (Kinuemon and his wife) located.
 According to the history books they committed suicide after the construction was over.

 Festival & Events (dates can change without notice)